-- Ensuring the lawn mower blade is sharp
+- Keep your lawn mower blades sharp

 Why is this so important?

 Plants require leaves to photosynthesise.
-Photosynthesis is a plants way of making energy to live.
-If a plant has no leaves, it can’t photosynthesise, and its only option is to enter a survival mode.
+Photosynthesis is a plant’s way of making energy to live.
+If a plant has no leaves, it can’t photosynthesise, and its only option is to enter survival mode.
 This survival mode forces the grass plant to use up its energy storage in an attempt to grow a single leaf.

 This single leaf is enough for it to start photosynthesising again, but the plant has used up a lot of its stored energy in doing so.
-As it photosynthesises, it will start to store energy again, but the likelihood is, the new single leaf will once again be cut too low.
+As it photosynthesises, it will start to store energy again, but the likelihood is that the new single leaf will once again be cut too low.
 This cycle of cutting too much off the plant in one lawn mowing session causes the plant to remain sparse of blades, leaving the overall lawn looking sparse of growth.

 Cutting too short has other disadvantages.
 Grass is comprised mostly of water which is stored around the plant and mostly in the blades.
-Cutting the grass plant too short results in the plant drying out very quickly.
+Cutting the grass too short results in the plant drying out very quickly.
 As it is now in survival mode, it doesn’t have the energy to replenish the lost water quickly, resulting in a very dry and unhealthy lawn.

-The diagram above shows what happens when you mow your lawn frequently, taking no more than a third off at each cut.
+The diagram above shows what happens when you mow your lawn frequently, taking no more than a third off at each cut

 One of the biggest questions we get asked is: